bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

  |-- bodywork.ini
 ```

-The remainder of this tutorial is concerned with explaining what is contained within these files, and how to command Bodywork to work with them to operationalise the solution on Kubernetes.
+The remainder of this tutorial is concerned with explaining what is contained within these directories and their files, and how to command Bodywork to work with them to operationalise the solution on Kubernetes.

 ## Configuring a Bodywork Batch Stage for Training a Model